 In each case, DNA molecules migrate differently.
-The more compactly supercoiled DNA migrate faster in the gel.
-Hence the fourth one (which is supercoiled and compact) migrate faster as compared with other DNA (Lane C and D: the band at the base).
+The more compactly supercoiled DNA migrates faster in the gel.
+Hence the fourth one (which is supercoiled and compact) migrates faster as compared with other DNA (Lane C and D: the band at the base).

 The first one, circular DNA do not have any supercoiling hence it migrates slower than any other DNA and remains last (lane A and D).

 The more compact the DNA is, it can easily pass through agarose pores.
 So sequentially, circular DNA remains last, linear DNA cover more distance than circular DNA and coiled DNA covers more distance than linear DNA.
 At last supercoiled DNA cover more distance than any other DNA, and run faster.

 Topological properties especially the linking number of DNA are very important properties of DNA if it is not maintained properly in vivo, DNA cannot be packed properly on the chromosome which will result in epigenetic alteration and failure in replication.

 The linking number of the DNA can be calculated using the formula given above, feel free to comment here and let me know how linking numbers can be useful for the diagnosis of disease?